 Flatter yourself: Finding your perfect fit to achieve that breath-taking look

 When it comes to cultivating a chic and sophisticated image and looking the best you can in your clothes, it’s all about dressing for your body type.
-No matter how stylish than new designer garment happens to be, or how luxurious the fabric, if it isn’t cut to flatter your figure then the results when you look in the mirror might leave you feeling a little flat.
+No matter how stylish that new designer garment happens to be, or how luxurious the fabric, if it isn’t cut to flatter your figure then the results when you look in the mirror might leave you feeling a little flat.

-Body types are all about proportion; a well-dressed and fashionable individual is not necessary someone who has a wardrobe filled with all the latest clothes from London Fashion Week, but somebody who knows how to dress the proportions they have.
+Body types are all about proportion; a well-dressed and fashionable individual is not necessarily someone who has a wardrobe filled with all the latest clothes from London Fashion Week, but somebody who knows how to dress the proportions they have.
 Many think that body types are about weight and height – however, this is not the case.

 Rather, it takes into account the measurements of your waist, bust and hips, and the ratios between them.
 A slender person can have the same body type as someone who is larger framed, and a short person might have a similar shape to that of a taller person – it’s all about where those curves are, and figuring out your individual shape could be the best thing you ever do for your confidence.